gchq/gaffer-doc/src/main/resources/dev/walkthrough/NamedOperations.md

 ${END_CODE}

 ## Full Example
-The full example we saw in the the User Guide, where we extracted junctions heavily used by buses can also be written as a Named Operation.
+The [complex example](../user-guide/full-example.md#example-complex-query) described in the User Guide where junctions heavily used by buses were extracted can also be written as a Named Operation.
-To make it more useful, we have parameterised the vehicle type and the number of results to return.
+To make it more useful vehicle type and the number of results to return have been parameterised.
 We have also wrapped the ToCsv operation in an If operation so it can be conditionally enabled/disabled.

 ${START_JAVA_CODE}
 ${ADD_FULL_EXAMPLE_NAMED_OPERATION_SNIPPET}